aspose-pdf/Aspose.PDF-Documentation/javascript-cpp/parsing/extract-fonts/_index.md

 type: docs
 weight: 10
 url: /javascript-cpp/extract-fonts-from-pdf/
-description: This topic describes how to rotate the page orientation in an existing PDF file programmatically via JavaScript via C++
+description: This topic describes how to extract fonts from PDF with JavaScript toolkit.
 lastmod: "2023-02-17"
 sitemap:
     changefreq: "monthly"